 It has been a while since we spent time in Buffalo and Niagara Falls so we decided to plan a quick day trip that was packed with lots of stops.
-There are so many Buffalo, NY and Niagara Falls family activities it was difficult to fit it all in one day.
+There are so many family activities in Buffalo and Niagara Falls that it was difficult to fit it all in one day.
 We decided to spend the day seeing the sites and enjoying some great food along the way.

-Our family likes to plan Mystery Days.
+There are endless family activities in Buffalo and Niagara Falls.
+We decided to plan a Mystery Day for the kids to experience some of our favorites.
 Mystery Days are basically a full day of activities that are a surprise.
 We usually start early and end late.
 The itinerary is a surprise to the kids and we always have a blast!
 It’s like a day vacation.
 You can read more about our Mystery Days and how to plan your own here.

 When planning our most recent Mystery Day I knew I wanted to do Buffalo and Niagara Falls.
 There is so much to do and I knew I could put together an amazing mystery day.
 We actually had way more than we could fit in one day and had to cut out a lot of amazing attractions.
 (Saving them for another day!)
 With 8 stops on our itinerary it was a full day!!